Water charges and services

 Customer Service Standards

 Every two years, Council adopts Customer Service Standards for Water Supply Services.
 These define the level of service Council aims to supply to its water supply customers.
-Customer Service Standards for Water Supply Services for 2016 - 2018 (PDF 145.4KB) were adopted at the April 2016 Council Meeting.
+Customer Service Standards for Water Supply Services for 2018 - 2020 (PDF 105KB) were adopted at the May 2018 Council Meeting.

 Depending on where you live, there may be differences in the level of service.
 This is because Council has adopted different Customer Service Levels within the Local Government area.